openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 As mentioned in the Module introduction, the classification algorithm you will be using today is called random forest.
 The random forest algorithm creates numerous decision trees for each pixel.
 Each of these decision trees votes on what the pixel should be classified as.
 The land cover class that receives the most votes is then assigned as the map class for that pixel.
 Random forests are efficient on large data and accurate when compared to other classification algorithms.

-To complete the classification of our mosaicked image you are going to use a random forests classifier contained within the easy-to-use Classification tool in SEPAL.
+To complete the classification of our mosaiced image, you are going to use a random forests classifier contained within the easy to use Classification tool in SEPAL.
 The image values used to train the model include the Landsat mosaic values and some derivatives, if selected (such as NDVI).
 There are likely additional data sets that can be used to help differentiate land cover classes, such as elevation data.

 After we create the map, you might find that there are some areas that are not classifying well.
 The classification process is iterative, and there are ways you can modify the process to get better results.
 One way is to collect more or better reference data to train the model.
-You can test different classification algorithms, or explore object based approaches opposed to pixel based approaches.
+You can test different classification algorithms, or explore object-based approaches opposed to pixel-based approaches.
 The possibilities are many and should relate back to the nature of the classes you hope to map.
-Last but certainly not least is to improve the quality of your training data.
+Last, but certainly not least, is to improve the quality of your training data.
 Be sure to log all of these decision points in order to recreate your analysis in the future.

 .. note::

-    **objective**: Run SEPAL's classification tool.
+    **Objective**: Run SEPAL's classification tool.

 .. warning::

-    **prerequisites**:
+    **Prerequisites**:

-    -   Land cover categories defined in `section 2.1`_
+    -   Land cover categories defined in `Section 2.1`_
-    -   Mosaic created in `section 2.2`_
+    -   Mosaic created in `Section 2.2`_
-    -   Training data created in `section 2.3`_
+    -   Training data created in `Section 2.3`_

-Add training data collected outside of sepal
+Add training data collected outside of SEPAL
 """"""""""""""""""""""""""""""""""""""""""""

 .. note::

-    This section is fully optional
+    This section is optional.

-If you collected training data using QGIS, CEO, or another pathway, you will need to add the Training Data we collected in `section 2.3`_ in the :code:`TRN` tab.
+If you collected training data using QGIS, CEO, or another pathway, you will need to add the Training Data we collected in `Section 2.3`_ in the :code:`TRN` tab.

-Click on the green :code:`Add` button.
+Select the green :code:`Add` button.

 -   Import your training data
     -   Upload a CSV file.
     -   Select Earth Engine Table and enter the path to your Earth Engine asset in the EE Table ID field.

--   Click :code:`Next`.
+-   Select :code:`Next`.
--   For **Location Type**, select "X/Y" coordinate columns" or "GEOJSON Column" depending on your data source.
+-   For **Location Type**, select "X/Y" coordinate columns" or "GEOJSON Column", depending on your data source.
 GEE assets will need the GEOJSON column option.
--   Click :code:`Next`.
+-   Select :code:`Next`.
 -   Leave the **Row filter expression** blank.
 For **Class format**, select "Single Column" or "Column per class" as your data dictates.
--   In the **Class Column** field select the column name that is associated with the class.
+-   In the **Class Column** field, select the column name that is associated with the class.
--   Click :code:`Next`.
+-   Select :code:`Next`.

-Now you will be asked to confirm the link between the legend you input previously and your classification.
+Now you will be asked to confirm the link between the legend you entered previously and your classification.
 You should see a screen as follows.
-If you need to change anything, click the green plus buttons.
-Otherwise, click :code:`Done`, then click :code:`Close`.
+If you need to change anything, select the green plus buttons.
+Otherwise, select :code:`Done`, then select :code:`Close`.

 .. figure:: ../_images/workflows/area_estimation/link.png
-   :alt: link between legend and classification
+   :alt: Link between legend and classification.
    :align: center

 Review additional classification options
 """"""""""""""""""""""""""""""""""""""""

-Click on :code:`AUX` to examine the auxiliary data sources available for the classification.
+Select :code:`AUX` to examine the auxiliary data sources available for the classification.

 Auxiliary inputs are optional layers which can be added to help aid the classification.
 There are three additional sources available:

--   Latitude: Includes the latitude of each pixel
+-   Latitude: Includes the latitude of each pixel;
--   Terrain: Includes elevation of each pixel from SRTM data
+-   Terrain: Includes elevation of each pixel from SRTM data; and
 -   Water: Includes information from the JRC Global Surface water Mapping layers

-Click on :code:`Water` and :code:`Terrain` and then :code:`Apply`.
+Select :code:`Water` and :code:`Terrain` and then :code:`Apply`.

-Click on **CLS** to examine the classifier being used.
+Select on **CLS** to examine the classifier being used.

 -   The default is a random forest with 25 trees.
--   Other options include classification and regression trees (CART), Naive Bayes, support vector machine (SVM), minimum distance, and decision trees (requires a CSV).
+-   Other options include classification and regression trees (CART), Naive Bayes, support vector machine (SVM), minimum distance, and decision trees (requires a CSV file).
--   Additional parameters for each of these can be specified by clicking on the **More** button in the lower left.
+-   Additional parameters for each of these can be specified by selecting the **More** button in the lower left.
 -   For this example, we will use the default random forest with 25 trees.

 If you turned off your classification preview previously to collect training data, now is the time to turn it back on.

--   Click on the "Select layers to show" icon.
+-   Select the "Select layers to show" icon.
--   Select "Classification"
+-   Select "Classification".
 -   Make sure Classification now has a check mark next to it, indicating that the layer is now turned on.

 .. figure:: ../_images/workflows/area_estimation/classification_preview.png